 Yes, trained City of Red Deer personnel review every recording to verify the vehicle is in violation of the traffic signal.
 Tickets are mailed to vehicle owners where it is evident the vehicle ran the red light or was over the set threshold speed.

 Automated traffic enforcement is used in school and playground zones, and major traffic arteries and intersections where collisions, violation rates and safety are a concern.
-Photo radar locations are posted on our website and shared with local media every two weeks.
+Photo radar locations are posted on our website and shared with local media monthly.

 Automated traffic enforcement is just one tool that police use to improve road safety on our streets.
 The RCMP Traffic Unit uses a broad range of tactics to encourage safe driving, including proactive enforcement, safety events and campaigns, community outreach and responding to citizen complaints/inquiries.